 I checked my credit report online and saw that it says I have no credit cards.
 I am an authorized user on a card, and I pay the balance every month.
 Why doesn't it appear on my report?

-If you are trying to establish your credit history, being an authorized user on an account can help, but only if the company reports it to one or more of the national credit reporting companies.
+If you are trying to establish your credit history, being an authorized user on an account can help, but only if the credit card company reports it to one or more of the national credit reporting companies.

-Thanks for asking.
+Thanks for asking,